phodsman/Trading-Agorithms-Comparer/README.md

 ![](https://github.com/phodsman/Trading-Agorithms-Comparer/blob/main/Screenshot%202022-01-07%20080753.png?raw=true)

-It appears that AdaBoost did improve the performance of the model compared to SVM.
+It appears that AdaBoost did not improve the performance of the model compared to SVM.